 Trump declares opioid epidemic public health emergency – here’s what that means

-President Trump officially declared the opioid crisis a “public health emergency” Thursday afternoon.
+Almost a week after President Trump officially declared the opioid crisis a “public health emergency,” a White House commission released its final report on the epidemic, recommending dozens of changes.

+The panel called for more drug courts, greater training for doctors and penalties for insurers who do not cover addiction treatment.
+However, the commission did not request additional money to be spent to combat the nation’s drug problem.

-“This epidemic is a national health emergency,” Trump said from the White House, flanked by people who have lost loved ones or themselves struggled with addiction.
+“This epidemic is a national health emergency,” Trump said from the White House last week, flanked by people who have lost loved ones or themselves struggled with addiction.

 “As Americans, we cannot allow this to continue,” the president added.

-Trump laid out details of how his administration plans to combat the growing crisis – including promoting a massive anti-drug ad campaign – and instructed the Health and Human Services (HHS) secretary to declare the epidemic a public health emergency.
+Trump promised then that his administration would combat the growing crisis in a number of ways, including promoting a massive anti-drug campaign.
+He instructed the Health and Human Services secretary to declare the epidemic a public health emergency.

 It’s important that the full weight of the federal government – with each Cabinet department determining their role in the crisis – is involved in tackling the epidemic, said Tom Coderre, a former official with the Obama administration’s HHS Substance Abuse and Mental Health Services Administration.